xixogo5105/uiptv/GUIDE.md

 A:
 - If it's a `.ts` stream, ensure **FFmpeg** is installed.
 - Ensure the device you are watching on is on the same local network.
-- Check if your firewall is blocking the port (default 8080).
+- Check if your firewall is blocking the configured server port (default 8888).

 **Q: The application is slow.**
 A: Large playlists (20,000+ channels) can be heavy.
 Use the **Filter** options to exclude categories you don't watch (e.g., foreign languages), which will significantly speed up loading times.